GoldenDelicios/block_rotator/README.md

 The wrench can currently rotate these blocks:
 * All glazed terracotta
 * All rails
-* The following redstone compoenents:
+* The following redstone components:
     * pistons
     * sticky pistons
     * dispensers